 - red - overdue tasks with completion ratio (%);

-- gray - a group of tasks.
+- grey - a group of tasks.

+Select Gauge limits to set limits for measures and color-code for each limit range.
 If several gauges are displayed using the same measure and if you want to specify the same limits for all gauges then click on the common measure (or on the common member name) and select Gauge limits.
 If you need to add specific limit values for just one gauge then click on the gauge value and select Gauge limits.